-In the past few weeks, we’ve explored how our brain handles stress and trauma; we’ve learned about polyvagal theory; and we’ve learned that simply understanding our body’s response to stress will help us to avoid its negative effects.
+In our last post, we learned that simply understanding our body’s response to stress will help us to avoid its negative effects.
 Now, it’s time to dive into some physical practices we can use to move through a stress response.

 Now that we’ve learned about the way our bodies respond to stress, you’ve probably had some time to think about how stress feels in your own body.
 Maybe it’s a tightness in your neck, shoulders, chest or jaw (tooth-grinders, anyone?); or maybe you tend to tense up in your hip flexors.
 Some people feel stress in their digestive system– from butterflies to straight-up GI distress.
 You might feel an excess of energy– an inability to sit still, or irritability, a feeling that you need to do something.
 This is the fight-or-flight response.